 About Adriana Erin Rivera

 Adriana Erin Rivera is an award-winning New Jersey-raised author of Puerto Rican descent.
-Her writing has been published in Barzakh Literary Magazine, Latina Magazine, Metro New York, and Footwear News.
-She is also a songwriter and have written theatrical pieces that have been performed on New York City stages.
-A Magna Cum Laude graduate of the Fashion Institute of Technology, she holds a bachelor’s degree in Advertising and Marketing Communications.
 Adriana’s middle grade historical fiction novel, PALOMA’S SONG FOR PUERTO RICO: A DIARY FROM 1898, is a collaboration with the Smithsonian Institution’s National Museum for the American Latino.
 The children’s book won the Gold Medal for Best Educational Chapter Book at the 2024 International Latino Book Awards.
-A Spanish edition, LA CANCIÓN DE PALOMA PARA PUERTO RICO: UN DIARIO DE 1898, will be released in August 2025.
+The Spanish edition, LA CANCIÓN DE PALOMA PARA PUERTO RICO: UN DIARIO DE 1898, is now available.
+Her writing has also been published in Barzakh Literary Magazine, Latina Magazine, Metro New York, and Footwear News.
+She is also a songwriter and has written theatrical pieces that have been performed on New York City stages.
+A Magna Cum Laude graduate of the Fashion Institute of Technology, Adriana holds a bachelor’s degree in Advertising and Marketing Communications.
 Currently based in Westchester County, NY, she is a Marketing Manager at a university in New York.

 Praise for PALOMA’S SONG FOR PUERTO RICO: A DIARY FROM 1898